aspose-words/Aspose.Words-API-References-Tutorials/english/net/add-content-using-documentbuilder/move-to-merge-field/_index.md

 ## Conclusion

 we have explored the Move To Merge Field feature of Aspose.Words for .NET.
 We learned how to navigate to merge fields within a document using the DocumentBuilder class and perform operations on them.
-This feature is useful when programmatically working with merge
+This feature is useful when programmatically Words Processing with merge